 - Ladies Day Special – Every Wednesday of the week, ladies can qualify for pricing from 1,100 yen.

-- Late Show Screenings – See a movie after 9 pm, and you can qualify for their late show specials at 1,300 yen discount, its 500 yen off the regular admission price.
+- Late Show Screenings – See a movie after 9 pm, and you can qualify for their late show specials.
+Usually priced from 1,300 yen, it’s 500 yen off the regular admission price.

 - 1st of the month – On the 1st day of each month they also offer discounted pricing of 1,100 yen for any movie.